 Lower Division Advisers

 The Lower Division Adviser is a member of the faculty or staff who provides guidance.
 Your Lower Division Adviser will be available during Orientation to review your schedule with you.
 Until you declare a major, your Lower Division Adviser will guide and support you during and between registration periods except the first, this summer.
-A face-to-face meeting with the adviser is required before all registration periods except the first.
+A face-to-face meeting with your adviser is required before all registration periods except the first.
 Students are encouraged to arrange additional meetings at any time to seek advice or assistance.

 Your Student Adviser is a current student who is trained to provide mentorship and will work with your Lower Division Adviser.
 Both will be available to assist you with your transition to Wake Forest.
 Your Student Adviser will reach out to you via WFU Google Mail in August.

 Questions?
 We have people for that.

 If you want to contact a trained Student Adviser (SA), email askanSA@nullwfu.edu.
 In addition to answering emails, student advisers will hold advising chat sessions, via Google Chat.
 Add “askanSA” to your WFU Google Chat contact list.